AntonShalgachev/coil/README.md

 - "Naive": debug bindings are implemented in a naive way, where a dedicated wrapper function has to be written for each function/variable

 For each configuration project is generated using `cmake` (Ninja generator), then a build is performed once, discarding the compilation duration, and then the project is rebuilt 10 times (cleaning before each iteration).
 The durations of these 10 builds are analyzed to compute the median, average, minimum and maximum time

-You can see the test script here: [scripts/test_compilation/run.ps1](scripts/test_compilation/run.ps1).

 ### Results